 In most cases, diagnosis can be based on clinical findings but, to be sure, laboratory tests are required.
 Testing and tracing will be discussed later.

 Most people will recover from the disease without serious illness, but a small number get much more severe symptoms which can require admission to hospital, treatment with oxygen, even ventilation and they can result in death.
-Certain groups are much more susceptible to this.
 The problem seems to be an excessive response from the immune system.
-The immune system kills invading organisms but it can cause produce inflammation that cause more harm than good.
+The immune system kills invading organisms but it can produce inflammation that causes more harm than good.

 A group of chemicals that are involved are called cytokines.
 An excessive reaction called a 13cytokine storm is the problem.
 It most obviously affects the lungs but it can affect many other organs too.
 There may be multiple organ failure.
 The inflammation makes the blood capillaries more permeable and fluid leaks out.
 Fluid in the lungs impairs the exchange of oxygen and carbon dioxide and causes extreme respiratory distress.
 I do not intend to delve deeply into the problems of the inflammatory process but this does emphasise that the immune system has to be finely balanced between failing to deal with threats and causing more trouble than it solves.

-The cytokine storm can affect far more than just the lungs.
-The heart, kidneys, liver, brain and other organs may be affected.
-With breathing problems, multiple organ failure and possibly the need for ventilation, patients are often in intensive care for 3 or 4 weeks but many are there for several weeks.
+The cytokine storm can affect the lungs, heart, kidneys, liver, brain and other organs.
+With breathing problems, multiple organ failure and possibly the need for ventilation, patients are often in intensive care for 3 or 4 weeks but many are there for months.

-There is an interesting organisation called UK Coronovirus Immunology Consortium that has examined five aspects of the disease.
+There is an interesting organisation called UK Coronavirus Immunology Consortium that has examined five aspects of the disease.
 Its website at https://www.uk-cic.org/research It discusses: